TomObungu/mathematics.md/Further Mathematics/Further Mechanics 1/Power.md

 $$

 ## Worked example 4
-It is possible to have cases where the resultant
+It is possible to have cases where the resultant force is dependant on $v$.
+This feels more realistic due to $F\propto v$